$n$-permutability and linear Datalog implies symmetric Datalog: Preliminaries

 It is an easy exercise to show that $\symprogram_\A^r(I)\proves S(\sigma)$ if and only if $\mathcal{G}(\symprogram_\A^r,I)$ contains a path from $(\rho,A)$ to $(\sigma,S)$ where $A$ is the unary full relation on $A$ and $\rho$ is arbitrary.
 Starting with the full relation will help us simplify proofs by induction later.

 The set of rules of $\symprogram_\A^{r}$ is large but finite because there are only so many ways to choose a sequence of at most $r$-ary predicates on $r$ variables without repetition.
-Since $\A$ and $r$ are not part of the input of $\CSP(\A)$, we don't mind that $\symprogram_\A^{r}$ contains numerous duplicite or useless rules.
+Since $\A$ and $r$ are not part of the input of $\CSP(\A)$, we do not mind that $\symprogram_\A^{r}$ contains numerous redundant or useless rules.